 Kai made a noise of disapproval on the other end of the line.
 “One Russian tsar and a three-man security team is no match for a woman of your skills.
 I taught you better than that.”

 “You also taught me the Tao of Revitalization,” Riki said with seriousness.
 “The importance of mental and physical balance.”
-She set her glass aside.
+She set her empty glass aside.
 “I’m not there, Kai.
 I could use a little time.”